Blog Post

 By Evan Sakrison

 One December morning in 2015, I sank into the living room couch at my parents’ house, rotting and sobbing uncontrollably.
-I had just dropped out of graduate school, moved into my brother’s basement, and felt like my life was falling apart.
+I had just dropped out of graduate school, on medical leave for depression, moved into my brother’s basement, and felt like my life was falling apart.
 I had always feared death, but in that moment, I prayed for it.

 My dad, sitting nearby with the television blaring, noticed my pain.
 He came over, firmly gripped my hand, and said, “It’s okay, son.
 I’m here.”